selcukcosan/cisco-ios-command/README.md

 # cisco-ios-command

 This Ansible script runs commands on remote Cisco IOS XE device and retrieve the result into output folder.
 The script gathers the IOS Facts Information.
+In the example script the command is "show running-config" to get baackup.
+But thos can be any command ie "show tech-support"

 ```yml
 ---